Orkney Time Travel:

 Orkney Time Travel offer experiences where you can get a taste of life in Orkney’s past.

-Orkney Time Travel is a collaboration between three Orkney tourism businesses: Brodgar, Love Orkney Tours and Spiritual Orkney.
-We are all trained tourist guides, but also academics, archaeologists, and with experience from outdoor adventures and drama.
+Orkney Time Travel is a collaboration between accredited Green Badge Orkney tourist guides.
+Between us we also have a range of other qualifications and experience, as academics, teachers, outdoor educators, chef, and artist.
 As a team, we share a passion for bringing the past to life, hands-on.

-Our most popular regular event is Viking Feast on the Beach: a two-hour fun-packed session for all ages around the campfire, with hot food, storytelling, crafts and games.
-The Viking Feast on the Beach runs on Friday evenings during the summer holidays at Scapa beach near Kirkwall.
-See more info below.
+Our most popular event is Viking Experience: a two-hour fun-packed session for all ages around the campfire, with tasters of Viking food, storytelling, crafts and games.

 You can also book a private Time Travel adventure for your group exclusively.
 If you are interested in this, please contact us directly to discuss dates and requirements.